AJwgnr/StereoBlender/README.md

 # StereoBlender
-Offers the ability to configure a stereo vision setup in blender and create a synthetic dataset
+Offers the ability to configure a stereo vision setup in blender (Version 2.8) and create a synthetic dataset.

 Part of my master thesis for visualizing a stereo setup and how the change of the setup change the view perspective and overall setup.